 Explore a city where history and innovation seamlessly blend.
 From ancient landmarks to modern attractions, this destination offers a variety of experiences that cater to every interest.
 Whether you’re a history buff, a foodie, or a nature lover, there’s something here for you.

 For a taste of local culture, head to the bustling markets.
 Paldamun Gate Market is a great spot to try street food like tteokbokki and hotteok.
-These treats are not just delicious but also a reflection of the city’s heritage5.
+These treats are not just delicious but also a reflection of the city’s heritage.

 Here’s a quick guide to help you plan your visit: